Bladder Health & Incontinence Therapy

 In functional incontinence, the cause isn’t related directly to the bladder or pelvic-floor muscles:

-- Joint pain or muscle weakness that causes you to move with difficulty
+- Joint pain or muscle weakness that limits mobility and delays getting to the bathroom

 - Confusion, dementia, or delirium